Sasi (director): Action films (2013-present)

 In late 2008, Sasi began work on his next film, his first action entertainer, and worked on the script, initially titled Puyal, for almost two years.
 He had casually narrated the story to Bharath, and the actor, impressed with the narration, approached the producers of the film to cast him in the lead role, and Sasi obliged.
 Since 2010, Bharath has expressed how important the film will be to his career and worked out to sport a six pack in the film.
 The film, titled Ainthu Ainthu Ainthu (555), which also features Chandini and Erica Fernandes, eventually released after several delays in August 2013 and won critical acclaim.
 A critic from Behindwoods.com noted "Sasi is a master teller when it comes to narrate a story about love and its finer aspects and there would always be a kind of poignancy in them.
 555 is no exception", while another critic noted "The non-linear screenplay is a huge plus in making the film interesting".

 In 2016, Sasi directed Pichaikkaran (2016), which starred Vijay Antony in the lead role, who also composed the music.
 The film marks their second collaboration after Dishyum, in which Vijay Antony composed the music.
 The film received positive reviews and became a blockbuster at the box office.

 In 2019, Sasi directed Sivappu Manjal Pachai.
 The film features Siddharth as a stern traffic cop and G. V. Prakash Kumar as a brash and young illegal street bike racer.
-The director sticks to his strengths and delivers a wholesome family entertainer which is bolstered by sentiments, some good moments, and dialogues revolving around the lead characters.

-Sasi's next project is Nooru Kodi Vaanavil, which features Harish Kalyan and Siddhi Idnani in the lead roles.
+Sasi and actor-composer Vijay Antony reunited for Nooru Saami (2026), 10 years after Pichaikkaran, a film that ended up as a sleeper hit for the actor.